Gigaspaces/xap-docs/site/content/xap/12.3/rn/fixed-issues.markdown

 - {{% jira id="GS-13451" %}}: The SQL query "SELECT COUNT (...)
 GROUP BY" doesn't work on  nested properties in the Web Management Console.
 - {{% jira id="GS-13537" %}}: The SQL query "SELECT COUNT (...)
 GROUP BY" doesn't work  in the Web Management Console when it includes enums.
 - {{% jira id="GS-13469" %}}: Remoting service routes incorrectly when the routing key is long, and if the value is higher than the max integer.
-- {{% jira id="GS-13544" %}}: If a demotion event is sent shortly after an election event, the XAP Manager mishandles the second event and enters an inconsistent state.
+- {{% jira id="GS-13544" %}}: The XAP Manager mishandles pending requests when its leadership is relinquished.
 - {{% jira id="GS-13548" %}}: Storing the blobStoreVersion not implemented in MemoryXtend off-heap driver.
 - {{% jira id="GS-13539" %}}: The Java 8 LocalDateTime is not shown in the Web Management Console object inspector.
 - {{% jira id="GS-13496" %}}: The Replication Channels metrics for partition clusters are not being reported.